 Melissa Levin

-Since 2016, with collaborator Alex Fialho, Melissa has stewarded the legacy of, and curated critically acclaimed exhibitions dedicated to the late artist Michael Richards, including Michael Richards: Winged (LMCC, 2016; Stanford University, 2019); and Richards’ first museum retrospective, Michael Richards: Are You Down?
-(MOCA North Miami, 2021) which was highlighted by Frieze magazine as one of the "Top 10 Shows in the United States of 2021."
+Since 2016, with collaborator Alex Fialho, Levin has stewarded the legacy of artist Michael Richards.
+In 2021, Levin and Fialho curated Richards’s first museum retrospective, Michael Richards: Are You Down?, at the Museum of Contemporary Art North Miami.
+The exhibition—which traveled to the North Carolina Museum of Art and The Bronx Museum—was recognized by Frieze magazine as one of the “Top 10 Shows in the United States of 2021” and by Hyperallergic as one of the “The Top 50 Exhibitions of 2023.”
 In addition to serving on the Artist Communities Alliance board, Melissa is also a board member at Danspace Project.
-She holds a B.A. with honors in Visual Art and Art History from Barnard College.

 Esther Park